Trade guide

 Gain Survey and Measuring Skills

 Learn to accurately survey and measure for replacement windows.
 Mistakes in measuring are expensive and damage your reputation.
-Many fitters specialize in surveys as well as installation.
+Many fitters specialise in surveys as well as installation.

 Progress Your Career

-Experienced window fitters can become team leaders, start their own installation companies, or specialize in commercial glazing for higher earnings.
+Experienced window fitters can become team leaders, start their own installation companies, or specialise in commercial glazing for higher earnings.

 Qualifications Needed